Skip to content

 Dulaglutide

-Discover Dulaglutide (Trulicity), an FDA-approved GLP-1 receptor agonist peptide.
-Explore Dulaglutide benefits for type 2 diabetes and weight management.
+Explore the Dulaglutide peptide (Trulicity), an FDA-approved GLP-1 receptor agonist.
+Discover Dulaglutide benefits for diabetes and weight management.

 Administration